Everett Mall: Turnaround and expansion: 1977–1992

 Fortunes began to turn around when The Bon Marché purchased the former White Front store in 1976 with plans of moving their store from downtown Everett.
 An opening was set for February 25, 1977.
 Soon after the Bon's announcement, new retailers began to move to the mall.
 At the same time, Roebling Management Company, who managed the mall as a subsidiary of the Hanson group (later known as the Titanic Associates) announced plans to carry out the originally intended plans for the mall, including the third anchor store.
 In August 1977, construction began on the second triplex theater at the mall just west of Sears, to be operated but not owned by General Cinema.
 At that time the theater was a stand-alone building.

-Construction of the mall's new $20 million east wing began in the fall of 1979 and was completed by the fall of 1980.
+Construction of the mall's new $20 million south wing began in the fall of 1979 and was completed by the fall of 1980.
 The new addition officially opened on August 1, 1980, fully leased.
 The centerpiece of the expanded mall was the two-story, 120000 sqft Frederick & Nelson department store, the Marshall Field subsidiary's 15th store, designed by Beverly Hills architects Martinez, Takeda & Hahn.
 The addition also contained a 39000 sqft Payless Drug store and 52420 sqft of mall shops.
 The mall's tenant mix remained stable until 1991, when Frederick & Nelson declared bankruptcy and subsequently closed its Everett store on September 22; it sold the lease to California-based Mervyn's, which then had a store at a strip mall along Evergreen Way in South Everett.
 Remodeling commenced in December once legal issues surrounding the bankruptcy were settled, with that store opening to much fanfare on July 19, 1992.